xuankimtran/docs-1/pages/katalon-studio/docs/git-integration.md

     <img src="https://github.com/katalon-studio/docs-images/raw/master/katalon-studio/docs/git-integration/image2017-2-22-153A543A56.png" alt="pull dialog" width=70%>

-3. The **Pull Result** dialog is displayed with all data about pulling requests on the selected branch.
+3. The **Pull Result** dialog displays with all data about pulling requests on the selected branch.

     <img src="https://github.com/katalon-studio/docs-images/raw/master/katalon-studio/docs/git-integration/image2017-2-22-153A563A21.png" alt="data about pulling requests" width=70%>

 ## Push

 Update the remote branch using the local branch.
-Refer to Git documentation on [Push](https://git-scm.com/docs/git-push) for detailed command.
+For more information on the push command, refer to the Git documentation: [Git Push](https://git-scm.com/docs/git-push).

 Before doing any push, you have to commit your changes first.